Things to do in Izamal in the Yucatan Peninsula

 Kinich Kakmo Mayan Pyramid

-Sitting at 34m high the Kinich Kakmo is only a few blocks walk from the main square of Izamal at Calle 23 between Calle 27 and 28.
+Sitting at 34m high the Kinich Kakmo is only a few blocks from the main square of Izamal at Calle 23 between Calle 27 and 28.
 Kinich Kakmo was built in honour of the Sun God between 400 and 600 AD.
-The Izamal ruin measures 200m x 180m and the upper temple stands 34m high.
+The Izamal ruin measures 200m x 180m, and the upper temple stands 34m high.

 Admission: Free